LukeWoodward/ResultsTidyup/README.md

 - In the dialog that opens, click 'Swap token(s)' and enter 201-300 in one of the two fields and 301-400 in the other.
 - Click 'Swap tokens'.

-- Download all barcode data using the 'Download all scanned barcodes' button.
-  This downloads one file containing all scanned barcodes.
+After making a large-scale change to tokens like this, you can download a single file containing all of the scanned barcodes.
+You would then upload this into EMS and deselect all of the others.

 #### Reverse a range of tokens